Eurus-Holmes/Quantum-Simulator/README.md

 - **Vivid diagram display**: We plot diagrams of the execution time as the input n changes, which can show the results more clearly and intuitively.

+You can essentially do matrix multiplication without writing down the matrix.
+Just loop through the state vector and implement the operations that the matrix is performing.
+There are a lot of bit manipulation tactics that can help you figure out which entries in the state vector to operate on.
+For instance, if you want to identify whether the kth qubit is 0 or 1 in the ith entry of the state vector, then you can just call 2^(n-k-1) & i.

 # 1. Design and evaluation